-It is very important to understand that, up until today, it is very unlikely to have 100% guarantee that any diagnosis made in this manner is correct, basing it on the specialist opinion alone.
+It is very important to understand that, up until today, it is very unlikely to have 100% guarantee that any diagnosis made in this manner is correct which is to say based on the specialist’s opinion alone.
 Normally the easiest basic test your doctor or GP applies is the ABCDE rule.
 This is when the doctor tries to exclude that the particular lesion may be sinister.

 Medicine is never an exact science and currently, the only known way to have the best degree of certainty that you have a correct diagnosis of each lesion on your body is the use of histological examinations.
-A histological examination is a detailed observation of the tissue of a living organism under the microscope.
-By looking at the microscope one can have the best chances to make the most accurate diagnosis currently possible.
+A histological examination is a detailed observation of the tissue of a living organism’s tissue under the microscope.
+By examining the tissue in the microscope one can have the best chances to make the most accurate diagnosis currently possible.

-To this day, the problem with histological examinations is that it is still impractical to perform on all the lesions on our body for two reasons:
+To this day, the problem with histological examinations is that it is still impractical to perform on all the lesions on our bodies for two reasons:

 → Generally, because in order to extract the cell of the particular lesion a biopsy is required.
 Biopsies are rather invasive and are very likely to leave a scar.
 Also, it would be impractical to perform a biopsy on each lesion on our bodies because there are so many of them.